 What’s important is that we continue to observe this momentous occasion.
 The world will always add their own spin to what we do as Christians.
 We can’t allow that to interfere with the truth of why we celebrate Christmas.
 If we do, then the enemy has won.
 He doesn’t want the story of Jesus known.
 He will always try to make us doubt what we know to be the truth.
 He will keep us busy following the customs of the world and miss the importance of this day.
 Choosing to give up Christmas because of its origins is succumbing to the legalism of religion that Jesus detested.

-I visited my mother’s church today, and they showed a video of a flash-mob at a crowded mall breaking out in Christmas carols.
+I visited my mother’s church recently, and they showed a video of a flash-mob at a crowded mall breaking out in Christmas carols.
 It was awesome!
 People stopped everything they were doing and joined in.
 Two actors dressed as Mary and Joseph walked out carrying an infant during Silent Night, and everyone in that mall got down on their knees.
 It still brings tears to my eyes as I write about it.
 The traditions and music we have passed down for generations are a powerful force behind the importance of this holiday.
 We can’t ever forget that.

 Christmas is not about celebrating on the exact date that Jesus was born with precise details; it’s about telling the miraculous story about the birth of our Savior.